at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 We are committed to supporting businesses as much as possible.
 An apprentice is an employee so you will need follow UK employment law and guidelines.
 Please ensure trading circumstances are communicated clearly to all staff, use group messaging services or emails rather than relying on others to pass the message on.

 If you are forced to close through government mandate or lack of trade you are able to furlough your apprentice and claim 80% of their wages, or an average if hours are variable, but you must keep them employed through the PAYE (pay as you earn) tax system to do this.
+Details and information on how to do this can be found below.

 More information on the Coronavirus job retention scheme can be found here: Coronavirus job retention scheme